russellkelly/BGP-SD-WAN-Controller/README.md

 To run the demo install EXABGP (version 4.0.0) along with Python 2.7.

-This is all dockerized (instructions below)
+This controller can be run on a VM or a BMS, but in addition is all dockerized and can be run in a container (instructions below)

 For details on  EXABGP refer to this link: